PPA are growing in popularity now because of the growth of the renewable’s industry, and PPA's have been signed for periods up to 20 years.

 If you are renting the Land or Building, a 10 year agreement might be a problem.
 We understand.

-Commonly renting customers commit to just 12 months.
-After that they're free to move out if they need to.
-That is need to be sure the panels stay put, even if you don't.
+Commonly renting customers commit to just 12 months PPA.
+After 12 months they're free to move out if they need to.
+That is needed to be sure the panels stay put, even if you don't.

-We will ask the owner of the land or building for permission to keep the panels in place for 10 years.
+You will need to ask the owner of the land or building for permission to keep the panels in place for 10 years.
 Luckily, they're usually happy with this since they'll be getting a free solar at the end of the agreement with over 10 years warranty on the panels (and Renters usually don't Consuming large amounts of energy from a large system anyway).

 Monitoring & maintenance

-With each installation, we include a smart meter which helps with faster billing, and also with alerts for dips in power delivery.
-If an alert comes up you may not know it, but we'll see it and schedule maintenance to fix it.
+With each installation there should be a smart meter installed, which helps with faster billing, and also with alerts for dips in power delivery.
+If an alert comes up, you may not know it, but it should appear in the scheduled maintenance to fix it.